-embodied in his famous aphorism "it from bit", that the most fundamental element of reality is information?.
+In this paper I am introducing a white hole model for the Big Bang that eliminates both of these problems.
+John Wheeler had the insight, embodied in his famous aphorism "it from bit", that the most fundamental element of reality is information Wheeler (1990).
 Taking Wheeler's point of view, the Big Bang must be a source of information, i.e., the Planck region would be a quantum bit of information (a qubit) in the form of a binary probability.

-The alternative view of the Big Bang is that it is not a naked singularity but represents the opening up of a white hole with an expanding horizon, In this view, the interior of the white hole is the vacuum, and time, and therefore spacetime, emerges from the horizon of the white hole.
+The white hole model for the Big Bang is that it is not a naked singularity but represents the opening up of a white hole with an expanding horizon.
+In this view, the interior of the white hole is the vacuum, and time, and therefore spacetime, emerges from the horizon of the white hole.
 Since the quantum interior of the vacuum is timeless it is non-local and, therefore, all the qubits within it are entangled.